zyedidia/generic/README.md

 # Contributing

-There are more data structures that may be useful to have, such as bloom filters, graph representations, and more kinds of search trees.
-If you would like to contribute a data structure please let me know.
+If you would like to contribute a new feature, please let me know first what you would like to add (via email or issue tracker).
+Here are some ideas:

-It would also be useful to have comprehensive benchmarks for the data structures, comparing to standard library implementations when possible, or just on their own.
-Benchmarks will also allow us to profile and optimize the implementations.
+* New data structures (bloom filters, graph structures, concurrent data structures, adaptive radix tree, or other kinds of search trees).
+* Benchmarks, and optimization of the existing data structures based on those benchmarks.
+The hashmap is an especially good target.
+* Design and implement a nice iterator API.
+* Improving tests (perhaps we can use Go's new fuzzing capabilities).